-The detrimental impact domestic abuse can have on women’s employment
+The detrimental impact domestic abuse has on women’s employment

 The 25th of November marks the first day of the 16 Days of Activism for the elimination of violence against women and girls, an international campaign dedicated to raising awareness that violence against women is an enduring social problem.